 Multiple Subscription Plans

 From here there are three options that range in price and the number of flies included in the subscription.
-This is where The Fly Crate are differentiated from their competitors.
-The Fly Crate has three offerings ranging from as low as $14 per month.
+This is where company are differentiated from their competitors.
+They have three offerings ranging from as low as $14 per month.

 If you’re looking to really grow your collection they have $24 per month subscription plans that will add 12 flies to your tackle box a month.
 That’s 144 extra flies every year, some new designs designed by professionals and some dependable favourites.

 Flies Tailored To Your Location